 We are a not-for-profit community club.

 Insurance – After your thrid class you will need to Governing body membership – In order to practice judo or wrestling safely you will need to purchase either a BJA judo license (do not forget to add our club code – 5079) or a BWA license (do not forget to select Shinbudo from the list of London clubs) which are inclusive of public liability and personal accident insurance.
-We train our grappling arts seriously (and some of us competitively), so membership to the two governing bodies representing our sports is mandatory.

-A Judogi is an essential piece of equipment for judo training.
+Uniform – A Judogi is an essential piece of equipment for judo training.
 It allows you to learn the grips, unbalancing, throws, and immobilisation techniques typical of judo (and Brazilian jiu jitsu).
 It also minimises the risk of skin rashes and infections, which in judo have a much lower incidence than in other grappling sports.
 Glenn, your judo instructor, can make sure you get a good quality judogi, of the correct size, for £25-30 (or £45-50 for an adult gi) which is typically what you would pay, or less, for the same product if purchased through the internet.
 For wrestling a pair of shorts and t-shirt are fine.
 No zips or buttons.
 We recommend the use of rashguards, spats, and wrestling boots.
 If you move on to competitive wrestling, you will need to use an approved singlet and wrestling boots in competition, and getting used to them in training is always a good idea.